What is Service Learning?

 All students must review the following documents prior to their placement:

-All students must complete and submit to the Office of Service Learning (Office 302) the following forms:
+All students must complete and submit to the Office of Service Learning the following forms:

 There are a number of on-campus and off-campus volunteer service opportunities that will be available to all students, faculty, and staff.
-These will be advertised in “What’s Happening” and signage outside the Commons (in foyer).
+These will be advertised in “What’s Happening,” in the “Stall Street Journal,” and on our video board.

 Another convenient way to volunteer is through VolunteerWNY, where you’ll find volunteer opportunities to fit your interests, time, and talents – go to http://www.volunteerwny.org/